Flag of Antigua and Barbuda: History of the current flag

 The flag based on the Blue Ensign was replaced by the current design on 27 February 1967.
-This was 11 days after the Royal assent to the West Indies Act 1967, which changed the status of the islands from British colonies to states in free association with the United Kingdom.
+This was 11 days after royal assent to the West Indies Act 1967, which changed the status of the islands from British colonies to states in free association with the United Kingdom.
 The flag adopted at that time was the design of Sir Reginald Samuel, which had won a public competition.
 Apparently it was one of the last projects admitted to the competition.
 After gaining full independence on 1 November 1981, the flag was retained.